IB Grades Explained

 What is the average IB grade?

 According to data from the IBO, the average worldwide international baccalaureate score in 2020 was 31.34 points out of a maximum of 45.
 This represents a slight increase from the previous year's average score of 30.93 points.
 The IBO notes that the average score can vary significantly depending on factors such as location, school, and individual student performance.
 However, it's important to note that the IB grading system is designed to be challenging and rigorous, and achieving top grades requires a lot of hard work and dedication.
-According to the IBO, only 13.5% of students who took the IB in 2020 achieved a score of 40 points or above.
+The average worldwide International Baccalaureate score in 2023 was 31.89 points out of a maximum of 45, slightly higher than in previous years.

 IB grade distributions